tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

  - Before the weekend was out, we also had a chat with cousin Grace's husband Gary who gave us some tips on ocean fishing, trawling lines and gifted us some of his fishing gear to get us started.

-Our friends who we consider family as well have also pitched in to help, including Jenny & Danny, Nick & Brit, Jason & Yoko, JC & Camille, Helen & Mar, Hasmik, Linda, Subu, Bill, Palace and others.
+Our friends who we consider family as well have also pitched in to help, including Hasmik, Jenny & Danny, Helen & Mar, Nick & Brit, Jason & Yoko, JC & Camille, Linda & Edwin, Subu & Sandhya, Bill, Palace and others.

 {% assign pwimg="dhn-harriet-piano-move" %}
 {% assign pwcaption="" %}